Kamran-Soltanzade/example-repo/README.md

 # Example
-Description for CS - 13
+Description for CS - 13 in order to learn github